Morava K-theory of orthogonal groups and motives of projective quadrics: Introduction

+Levine and Morel defined a universal oriented cohomology theory, called the algebraic cobordism (see \cite{LM}).
+It allows one to consider algebraic analogues of well studied topological oriented cohomology theories such as Morava K-theories over fields of characteristic $0$.

-To be more precise here, we should first recall that any oriented cohomology theory is endowed with a formal group law, and any formal group law over any ring comes from a certain oriented cohomology theory.
+The algebraic cobordism theory of Levine--Morel and arbitrary oriented cohomology theories~\cite{LP,Lev,Vcob,PS,VY,NZ,CPZ,V12,Se1,GV,PShopf,Mer,Sm} are extensively studied now.
+Any oriented cohomology theory is endowed with a formal group law, and any formal group law over any commutative ring comes from a certain oriented cohomology theory in this sense.
 Among various theories corresponding to the same formal group law there exists a universal one called {\it free}.
-The class of free theories contains algebraic cobordism, Chow, Grothendieck's $\mathrm K^0$, and Morava K-theories we consider in the present paper.
-The major feature of these theories for our purposes is the Rost nilpotence principle recently proven in~\cite{GV}.
+The class of free theories contains algebraic cobordism, Chow groups, i.e., algebraic cycles modulo rational equivalence, Grothendieck's $\mathrm K^0$, and Morava K-theories.
+One of the major features of these theories for our purposes is the Rost nilpotence principle for projective homogeneous varieties recently proven in~\cite{GV}.

-Vishik gives a geometric description of free theories in~\cite{V12}, which allowed him to construct operations on algebraic cobordism, and later was used by Sechin to construct operations from Morava K-theories, see~\cite{Se1,Se2}.
-His results imply, in particular, that the category of free theories (and multiplicative operations) is equivalent to the category of ($1$-dimensional commutative graded) formal group laws.
+Vishik gave a geometric description of free theories in~\cite{V12}, which allowed him to construct operations on algebraic cobordism, and later the fourth author used Vishik's description to construct operations from Morava K-theories, see~\cite{Se1,Se2}.
+Vishik's results imply, in particular, that the category of free theories and multiplicative operations is equivalent to the category of $1$-dimensional commutative graded formal group laws~\cite[Theorem~6.9]{V12}.